games-mcgill/games-mcgill.github.io/_members/siril.md

 lastname: Dukkipati

 teaser: >
-	Hi :smiley:, I represent the graduate membership at the department level in their academic matters.
+	Hi, I represent the graduate membership at the department level in their academic matters.
 I attend various departmental and Faculty meetings and get academic updates to you.
 Outside of GAMES, I am a PhD student working on developing a biomechanical robotic spinal cord.
 My research involves study of human spine under different physiological loading conditions.
 I love cycling and [photography](https://www.instagram.com/siril.td/).

 profile: